lab-cosmo/pet-mad/README.md

 ## Key Features

-- **Universality**: PET-MAD contains generally-applicable model that can be used for predicting energies and forces, as well as the density of states, Fermi levels, and bandgaps for a wide range of materials and molecules.
+- **Universality**: PET-MAD models are generally-applicable, and can be used for predicting energies and forces, as well as the density of states, Fermi levels, and bandgaps for a wide range of materials and molecules.
-- **Accuracy**: PET-MAD achieves high accuracy in various types of atomistic simulations of organic and inorganic systems, comparable with system-specific models, while being fast and efficient.
+- **Accuracy**: PET-MAD models achieve high accuracy in various types of atomistic simulations of organic and inorganic systems, comparable with system-specific models, while being fast and efficient.
-- **Efficiency**: PET-MAD achieves high computational efficiency and low memory usage, making it suitable for large-scale simulations.
+- **Efficiency**: PET-MAD models are highly computationally efficient and have low memory usage, what makes them suitable for large-scale simulations.
 - **Infrastructure**: Various MD engines are available for diverse research and application needs.
 - **HPC Compatibility**: Efficient in HPC environments for extensive simulations.